Symmetric periodic Reeb orbits on the sphere: Symplectic homology and Lusternik-Schnirelmann theory

-Finally, let us briefly recall the definition of equivariant local symplectic cohomology.
-Given an isolated (possibly degenerate) closed orbit $\ga$ of $\alpha$ we have its equivariant local symplectic cohomology $\HC^*(\ga)$ \cite{GG,HM}.
-It is supported in $[\cz(\ga),\cz(\ga)+\nu(\ga)]$ (i.e. $\HC^k(\ga)=0$ for every $k \notin [\cz(\ga),\cz(\ga)+\nu(\ga)]$), where $\cz(\ga)$ is the Conley-Zehnder index of $\ga$ and $\nu(\ga)$ is the nullity of $\ga$, i.e., the geometric multiplicity of the eigenvalue 1 of the linearized Poincar\'e map.
-(The index of a degenerate periodic orbit here is defined as the lower semicontinuous extension of the Conley-Zehnder index for non-degenerate periodic orbits; c.f. \cite{GM}.)
-If $\alpha$ carries finitely many simple closed orbits with free homotopy class $a$ then if $\HC_a^k(M) \neq 0$ there exists a closed orbit $\ga$ with free homotopy class $a$ such that $\HC^k(\ga)\neq 0$; see \cite{HM}.
+Finally, let us briefly recall the definition of equivariant local symplectic homology.
+Given an isolated (possibly degenerate) closed orbit $\ga$ of $\alpha$ we have its equivariant local symplectic homology $\HC_*(\ga)$ \cite{GG,HM}.
+It is supported in $[\cz(\ga),\cz(\ga)+\nu(\ga)]$ (i.e. $\HC_k(\ga)=0$ for every $k \notin [\cz(\ga),\cz(\ga)+\nu(\ga)]$), where $\cz(\ga)$ is the Conley-Zehnder index of $\ga$ and $\nu(\ga)$ is the nullity of $\ga$, i.e., the geometric multiplicity of the eigenvalue 1 of the linearized Poincar\'e map.
+(The index of a degenerate periodic orbit here is defined as the lower semicontinuous extension of the Conley-Zehnder index for non-degenerate periodic orbits; cf. \cite{GM}.)
+If $\alpha$ carries finitely many simple closed orbits with free homotopy class $a$ then if $\HC^a_k(M) \neq 0$ there exists a closed orbit $\ga$ with free homotopy class $a$ such that $\HC_k(\ga)\neq 0$; see \cite{HM}.
 In particular, this implies that $|\cz(\ga)-k|\leq 2n$.